What is site search?

 - Internal KB: For corporate wikis or knowledge bases, it’s valuable to have information that’s on-prem or on the public internet secured through SSO.

-Most site search is priced on the number of monthly queries and/or the total number of records stored in the search index.
+Most site search tools are priced on the number of monthly queries and/or the total number of records stored in the search index.
 There are a great many other features that may be marked up (for example, some search providers require a premium payment for machine learning).
 Questions you will want to answer before selecting a provider:

 - How many searches do we anticipate we will have each month?